Weichert reaches a deal in Georgia commissions case

 New Jersey-based Weichert Realtors, the 11th-largest brokerage company and eighth-largest franchise brand in the U.S., filed documents in U.S. District Court in Missouri on Nov.
 6 indicating that it had agreed to settle with the plaintiffs in the Hooper case.
 Weichert was a defendant in the original Gibson case, filed on the heels of the Sitzer/Burnett verdict, but had not been named in Hooper.

 The filing included a request for a stay in the Gibson/Umpa case, where a judge recently approved nine brokerage settlements.
-As of November 7, no settlement documents had been filed in U.S. District Court in Northern Georgia.
+On Nov.
+8, documents announcing the settlement and requesting a stay were filed in U.S. District Court in Northern Georgia.
+That request for a stay was approved by Judge Mark Cohen.

 The Nov.
 6 filing did not disclose the amount of damages Weichert agreed to pay, but it indicated that more details would be made available soon when the preliminary settlement is filed by the Hooper plaintiffs in Georgia.